1223323/Lostify/README.md

 ---

-## License

-This project is licensed under the MIT License.

----

 ## Contact

-For questions or support, please contact the maintainer at [your-email@example.com].
+For questions or support, please contact the maintainer at jashchauhan015@gmail.com.